rse/k8s-util/README.md

 About
 -----

-This is a small GNU bash based utility for simplifying the management of access to a [Kubernetes (K8S)](https://kubernetes.io) cluster from an arbitrary GNU/Linux system.
+This is a small [GNU Bash](https://www.gnu.org/software/bash/) based utility for simplifying the management of access to a [Kubernetes (K8S)](https://kubernetes.io) cluster from an arbitrary GNU/Linux system.
 In particular, it allows you to...

 - establish local a **docker(1)** and **docker-compose(1)** based Docker client environment, because developing and testing applications is usually done on just Docker.